riot/riotify/README.md

 #### Available option

 - ext: `String`
-  - custom extension, you’re free to use any file extension for your tags (instead of default .tag):
+  - custom extension, you’re free to use any file extension for your tags (instead of default .riot):

 See more: https://github.com/riot/compiler